usaid-cs/yesterday-i-learned/random.md

 - Arm wrestling is [more about the wrist](http://www.artofmanliness.com/2009/03/20/the-art-of-manliness-guide-to-arm-wrestling/) than anything.
 The objective is to extend the length of your arm while shortening the opponent's, by manipulating the opponent's wrist.
 [Top roll](https://www.youtube.com/watch?v=4hNOHUEnzTM) mainly involves rotating the opponent's wrist by rotating yours 90 degrees _inward_, while [The Hook](https://www.youtube.com/watch?v=R_Vh9-ExpKo) basically pulls the opponent slightly towards you (by moving your wrist), (increasing|decreasing) the (distance|leverage).
 - Laser tattoo removal might scar, which is more permanent than the tattoos it tries to remove.
 - [Drug catapults really exist in Mexico](http://www.atlasobscura.com/articles/drug-catapult-us-mexico-border).
-- TWRP doesn't have password protection on purpose; [they didn't want to guarantee safety](https://twrp.me/faq/securetwrp.html).
 - [US courts of appeals](https://en.wikipedia.org/wiki/United_States_courts_of_appeals) are organised into 13 "circuits", which, as far as I can tell, just areas.
 First Circuit is the least populous (hence least influential), and Ninth Circuit is the most populous (hence most influential).
 - ["Straight" means cards in sequence](http://www.pokerstars.net/poker/).
 "Flush" means same suit.
 "Full house" is just a special case of "three of a kind", where the remaining two cards are the same rank.
 - Binary search [is](http://stackoverflow.com/questions/3581528/how-is-the-square-root-function-implemented) the most simple way to implement `sqrt` without a library function.
 Given `n`, start from `n/2`, and return when results converge.